-If there are already files loaded into the reference channel, tap REF to open the reference channel of all loaded reference files; tap to close all currently opened reference waveforms.
+If there are already files loaded into the reference channel, tap reference files; tap to close all currently opened reference waveforms.
 A single reference channel may also be opened with the Open/Close button.

-Figure 9-6 Restore Reference Waveform
+Figure 9-7 Restore Reference Waveform